-Develop your off-piste and avalanche safety skills on diverse terrain in one fell swoop
+Develop your off-piste and avalanche safety skills on diverse terrain

 Spoil yourself with five days of amazing skiing in the Chamonix area and learn how to stay safe in the backcountry in the process!
 This backcountry ski class poses a thrilling combination of shredding top-notch powder and developing new off-piste and rescue skills.
 Enjoy lots of skiing on a variety of terrain and snow types, learn some valuable uphill and downhill skiing skills and what to do in case an avalanche strikes.
 Become a competent member of a ski touring group, all while soaking up some of the most breathtaking views that the alpine terrain around you offers.

 The evening before this thrilling winter adventure begins, you’ll meet up with your guide who’ll give you a briefing for the week and talk about the equipment and expectations.
 The guide will also perform kit checks and talk about safety routines, discuss the current weather and mountain conditions and how these affect the plan for the upcoming days.
 This day is a perfect opportunity for you to ski independently before the course starts to warm up for this immersive adventure.

 The day starts off with morning weather and avalanche discussion and a drive to an appropriate ski area.
 You’ll then get an initial session where your guide will lay the foundations of avalanche awareness and rescue and show you the basics of using the shovel, probe and transceiver.
 Get some warm up runs on- and off-piste with an introduction to ski touring equipment.
 Afterwards, you’ll set off on an appropriate lift-assisted day tour and build the necessary skills as you travel.